ICE chief rips New York for sharing driver data with Canada, but not US immigration agents

 “Drivers' licenses, car registrations, all that is part of the same database and they're frozen out under the Green Light Law,” he said.
 “All of those are critical and what is unbelievable is that the state of New York continues to give that information to Canadian law enforcement, but they won't share with their own law enforcement in this country."

-"The free flow of information is critical because there's a lot of cross border crime, so it's understandable and we do this across the country where states share with foreign law enforcement partners," he said.
-"What's unique about this and incredible that they do this is that they continue to share that information with those foreign law enforcement partners, while at the same time freezing out our domestic law enforcement partners."
+"The free flow of information is critical because there's a lot of cross-border crime, so it's understandable and we do this across the country where states share with foreign law enforcement partners," he said.
+"What's unique about this, and incredible that they do this, is that they continue to share that information with those foreign law enforcement partners, while at the same time freezing out our domestic law enforcement partners."

-The Trump administration responded to the law by suspending Global Entry and similar Trusted Traveler Programs (TTP) for New York residents, citing security concerns.
+The Trump administration responded to the Green Light Law by suspending Global Entry and similar Trusted Traveler Programs (TTP) for New York residents, citing security concerns.
 New York State Attorney General Letitia James has sued DHS, alleging “political retribution” from the administration.
 Meanwhile, House Democrats have written to DHS demanding documents relating to the decision and slamming it as a “senseless, retaliatory” move.

 HOUSE DEMS DEMAND DOCUMENTS ON DHS MOVE TO SUSPEND GLOBAL ENTRY FOR NEW YORK OVER SANCTUARY LAW